OAuth - Authorization Code

 Notice different query parameters you should include in the request:

-• client_id: The Client ID you obtained in step 1 from the SmartRecruiters support team.
+: The Client ID you obtained in Step 1 from the SmartRecruiters Partner & API team.redirect_uri

-• scope: List of access scopes of your application.
-The access scope determines the number end user's resources your application can access.
-While there is no limit on the number of scope you can select per credentials, as best practice, we encourage you to only choose the scope required following the principle of least privilege.
+: List of access scopes of your application.
+The access scope determines the number of end-user resources your application can access.
+While there is no limit on the number of scopes you can select per credentials, as best practice, we encourage you to only choose the required scopes following the principle of least privilege.state

-• state: This is an optional parameter which can be used by your application to maintain state between the request and the callback.
+: This is an optional parameter that can be used by your application to maintain the state between the request and the callback.

 In the SmartRecruiters URL, the end user should see your application name and access scopes required from your application.

-If the end user agreed and clicks 'Authorize', SmartRecruiters will make a callback to your application and the end user will be redirect to the redirect_uri your application had specified previously in the request to the 'authorize' endpoint along with the authorization code like the following example:
+your application had specified previously in the request to the authorization endpoint along with the authorization code like the following example:

 https://www.yourapp.com/callback?code=e63dfcab300260b2591f585126ede56627db4ef8

-The code is the authorization code for your application an is unique per individual user.
-Do keep in mind the authorization code is short-lived and will expire after 30 seconds from the time your application received the code.
+is the authorization code for your application and is unique per individual user.
+Please keep in mind that the authorization code is short-lived and will expire after 30 seconds from the time your application received the code.

-In the scenario where the end user clicks 'Decline' OR if an error occurred, the callback to your application will contain error and error description like the example below:
+In the scenario where the end-user clicks Decline or if an error occurred, the callback to your application will contain error

 https://www.yourapp.com/callback?error=access_denied&error_description=The user denied access to your application&code=500